 Far From the Tree: Parents, Children and the Search for Identity by Andrew Solomon (S&S/Scribner).
 A segment from this book published in the NYT Magazine last Sunday as “How Do You Raise a Prodigy?” was the second most-emailed NYT story over the weekend (admittedly, the title is a sure bet for the magazine’s readership).
 The author appeared on NPR’s All Things Considered yesterday and is scheduled for Fresh Air next week.

 Grace: A Memoir, Grace Coddington, (Random House; RH Audio; BOT Audio) is by the creative director of Vogue.
 Her work was memorably described by Time magazine, ”If Wintour is the Pope…Coddington is Michelangelo, trying to paint a fresh version of the Sistine Chapel twelve times a year.”

 Meet Me at Emotional Baggage Claim by Lisa Scottoline and Francesca Scottoline Serritella (Macmillan/St. Martin’s; Macmillan Audio) is the third book by the mother/daughter team who write the “Chick Wit” column for the Philadelphia Inquirer.

-Capturing Camelot by Kitty Kelly, (Macmillan/Thomas Dunne).
-Known for her in-depth take downs of celebrated figures, Kelly takes a new tack in this collection of JFK photos that were left to her by her good friend, Stanley Tretick.
+Capturing Camelot by Kitty Kelley, (Macmillan/Thomas Dunne).
+Known for her in-depth take downs of celebrated figures, Kelley takes a new tack in this collection of JFK photos that were left to her by her good friend, Stanley Tretick.